FREE Faucet Aerators

 Leaking toilets account for the majority of higher-than-normal water bills.
 To check your toilets for leaks, get free, non-toxic, detector tablets from the Water & Sewer Utilities.
-You can pick some up from the office in City Hall during normal business hours or have them mailed to you by calling (408) 615-2000.
+You can pick some up from the office in City Hall during normal business hours.

 FREE Toilet Flappers

 If your toilet is leaking you may need a new flapper.
 The City can provide you with a replacement toilet flapper that fits most toilets that were made after 1994 (Limited to one per household).
 If your toilet is older than this, it may be time to think about getting one of the toilets that use less water each flush.
 See the High-Efficiency Toilet Rebate information above.
 To troubleshoot the leak and determine if a new flapper will fix your leak, keep on reading.

 - Water level in toilet tank is too high (the correct water fill line is inscribed on the inside of the tank)

 - Flush valve flapper is not sealing properly (due to age deterioration of the plastic flapper or use of certain toilet cleaners placed in the tank)